2000 Kentucky Derby: Full results

-Race Description
+Race description

 Fusaichi Pegasus broke to the inside left of the field at the start of the race, saving ground along the backstretch.
-Trippi takes early lead, with Hal’s Hope challenging early on.
+Trippi takes the early lead, with Hal's Hope challenging early on.
 Aptitude won along the backstretch, easing outside Fusaichi Pegasus nearing the final sixteenth.
 When rounding the clubhouse turn, Hal's Hope is in the front, following Trippi on the outside in second place.
 At the 1/2 mile mark, Fusaichi Pegasus finds room in the back towards the inside, having a lot of ground to make up, being eight links from the front.
 On the far turn, Hal's Hope is continuing to lead the way on the inside.
 By the 3/4 mile mark, Hal's Hope and Trippi are neck and neck of one another.
 We then see in the middle of the track that Captain Steve and Wheelaway have made advancing movements, and can see Fusaichi Pegasus in fifth place.
 Wheelaway takes lead by a head, with More Than Ready following in line.
 Fusaichi Pegasus comes flying on the outside, passing and taking the lead.
 Fusaichi Pegasus wins the Kentucky Derby by a leg and a half, with Aptitude following just behind.